Fugy5678/documentation/content/applications/productivity/documents.rst

 You can create a share link to a document or all documents of a workspace.
 It allows anyone to download the file(s) or upload files to a workspace.

-To do so, select the workspace or the document and click the arrow next to the :guilabel:`Upload` button then :guilabel:`Share`.
+To do so, select the workspace or the document, click the arrow next to the :guilabel:`Upload` button, and :guilabel:`Share`.
 On the pop-up, the share :guilabel:`URL` is displayed.
 :guilabel:`Copy` it to share it with anyone. :guilabel:`Name` the share link and set a validity date for the URL by filling in the :guilabel:`Valid Until` field.
 Tick the :guilabel:`Include Sub Folders` box if you also want to share a workspace's sub-folders.
 To let users upload their own